diego-chacon16/freedom_debt_relief_marketing_analysis/README.md

 <img src="https://media.giphy.com/media/JrXas5ecb4FkwbFpIE/giphy.gif"  width="400" height="400"/>

-### Who is Freedom?
+### About Freedom Debt Relief

 + Freedom Debt Relief is a company that specializes in debt settlement services.
-+ They aim to help individuals and families struggling with unmanageable debt by negotiating with creditors on their behalf to reduce the total amount owed.
++ With a mission to assist individuals and families struggling with unmanageable debt, Freedom negotiates with creditors to reduce the total amount owed, providing a pathway towards financial freedom.

-### What is their purpose?

-+ By working with Freedom Debt Relief, individuals may be able to alleviate their financial burden and work towards becoming debt-free.

 ### Purpose of this Project

-+ Freedom has run a recent Marketing campaign promoting their value propositon
+#### Overview

-+ The total cost of this campagin was $5 million
-+ There are five months of data provided, with the campaign occurring on the third month
++ This project evaluates the effectiveness of a recent $5 million Marketing campaign conducted by Freedom Debt Relief.
+The analysis spans five months, with the campaign occurring in the third month.
-+ It is now our turn to present to Marketing, Sales & Operations whether this campaign was successful or not
++ The objective is to present insights to Marketing, Sales, and Operations regarding the success of the campaign.

-### This notebook will contain..

-+ Data exploration and a quantitative assessment of the campaign's performance
+### Notebook Content

+1. __Data exploration and Quantitative Assessment__:
+  - Thorough exploration of client and deposit data to quantitatively assess campaign performance

+2. __Metrics Selections__:
-  - Outlining which metrics were chosen and why
+   - Explanation of chosen metrics and their relevance in evaluating campaign's impact

+3. __Recommendations for Future Strategy__:
-  - Recommendations for company strategy to improve future campaign performance
+   - Strategic insights and recommendations to enhance future campaign performance

 ### Data Description

+#### client_data.csv

-#### client_data.csv: You will find data specific to fictional clients
+__Data specific to fictional clients__

 + client_id: Randomly generated unique surrogate identifier for a client
 + client_geographical_region: Client geographical location in relation to U.S. Census definitions
 + client_residence_status: Client residence status in relation to whether they rent or own
 + client_age: Client age in relation to date of birth

+#### __deposit_data.csv

-#### deposit_data.csv: You will find data specific to the client deposit behavior
+__You will find data specific to the client deposit behavior__

 + client_id: Randomly generated unique surrogate identifier for a client
 + deposit_type: Delineates whether a client deposit is the scheduled record or actual record